Skip to content

 # (Optional) Define path to color map.

-cmap=/path/to/color/map # Path to the fixed color map for rendering. cartloader provides a fixed color map at cartloader/assets/fixed_color_map_256.tsv.
+cmap=/path/to/color/map # Path to fixed color map. `CartLoader` includes one at cartloader/assets/fixed_color_map_256.tsv.

 # Number of jobs